redskap/aws-dynamodb-java-example-local-testing/README.md

 Example Gradle Java project for using embedded AWS DynamoDB for local testing.

-The official example shows you how to use AWS DynamoDB with Maven, but it does not contain details about Gradle setup.
-This simple example describes how to use AWS DynamoDB for local testing with Gradle.
-It also works from your IDE (e.g.: IntelliJ IDEA).
+The official AWS DynamoDB example shows you how to use AWS DynamoDB with Maven, but it does not contain details about Gradle setup or how to run tests from your IDE (e.g.: IntelliJ IDEA).
+This example provides details about this missing areas.

 **You can copy the content to reuse it in your own project.**